 As you might recall the teaser photo drew our attention to the spangly OLED technology which is going to grace Cadillacs in future.
 I expected the follow-up news to deal with a new exterior form-language for Cadillac.
 Much of the commentary dealt with that, with less on the interior.
 Previous Cadillac show cars at Pebble Beach included the well-received Ciel of 2011 and the Elmiraj coupe from 2013 and people expected something more production-ready.
 They discussed that too.
 Continue reading “2016 Cadillac Escala Concept Car Interior”

 By the time this is published you may very well know what the concept design in question looks like.
 I think it’s an interior concept but may involve a new exterior form language.
 I didn’t want to nudge any of our other articles to one side for a teaser so the first available place to discuss it is here, after your breakfast.
-Continue reading “News From a Few Days Ago”
+Continue reading “Is Art and Science on the Way Out?”

 By now we ought to be seeing the replacement for the Cadillac Cien but there was nothing to replace.

 The Cien broke cover in 2002 as a showcar penned by Simon Cox.
 It’s fourteen years later and Cadillac are still trying to find their feet.
 The Cien concept car might have been a help in getting some credibility to stick to Cadillac’s tarnished brand.
 Looking at the photos of the car’s exterior, there’s not much about the car that strikes ones as unfeasible.
 Perhaps it doesn’t conform to the strict details of pedestrian safety.
 The finish has the hallmarks of something one could manufacture.
 Lamps are normally a giveaway Continue reading “Looking Back to the Future”

 We all know the “Alfa is back” narrative.
 Cadillac has a similar line in deja vu.